Skip to main content

 The data generated by these devices often falls into a regulatory gray area.
 While information held by a healthcare provider is protected by the Health Insurance Portability and Accountability Act (HIPAA), data held by many third-party wellness vendors may not be.

 Privacy policies are often opaque, and employees may unknowingly consent to have their data shared or used for secondary purposes, such as marketing or research.
 The process of “de-identification,” often touted as a privacy safeguard, is not foolproof.
-Studies have shown that de-identified data can be “re-identified” by cross-referencing it with other publicly available datasets, creating a risk of re-associating sensitive with specific individuals.
+Studies have shown that de-identified data can be “re-identified” by cross-referencing it with other publicly available datasets, creating a risk of re-associating sensitive health information with specific individuals.

 Legal and Ethical Considerations in Wellness Data Collection